sydney-react-study/intro-to-react/mentor_instructions/README.md

 6. Before adding the buttons, add the `resetOrder` method to app.js and pass this method to the order component as a prop.
 7. Add the reset button to the order component and test that it works.
 8. Add the `submitOrder` method to app.js and then pass the method down to Order and add the submit button to the order component.

+## Lifecycle methods

+1. Briefly explain componentDidMount and how we will use it to fetch the menudata
+2. Add componentDidMount to App.js and create a setTimeout function that saves the menudata to state after 3secs.
+3. Update state with data
+4. Create the loading component
+5. Add a ternary to display the loading if the data isn't ready